UK’s Drover raises $26M for to take its car subscription marketplace to Europe – TechCrunch

-The future of transportation is in a moment of flux, and that continues to provide opportunities for startups to build solutions provide new ways for us to get from A to B. In the latest development, a startup out of the UK called Drover that provides access to flexible car subscriptions for private users — longer than a typical rental, shorter than a lease or purchase, and easy to shorten or extend as needed — is announcing some funding to continue its growth.
+The future of transportation is in flux, and that continues to provide opportunities for tech companies to build solutions provide new ways for us to get from A to B. In the latest development, a startup out of the UK called Drover that provides access to flexible car subscriptions for private users — longer than a typical rental, shorter than a lease or purchase, and easy to shorten or extend as needed — is announcing some funding to continue its growth.

 The company has picked up £20.5 million ($25.7 million) in a round of funding co-led by three firms: Target Global, RTP Global (the Russian company formerly known as ru-Net) and Autotech Ventures.
 New investors Channel 4 Ventures and Rider Global, as well as previous backers Cherry Ventures, BP Ventures, Partech, Version One and Forward Partners all also participated.
-Drover is not disclosing its valuation.
-It’s raised £27.5 million to date.
+Drover is not disclosing its valuation, and it’s raised £27.5 million to date.

 The plan, CEO and founder Felix Leuschner said in an interview, is to use the money to continue investing in the technology it uses to calibrate prices and personalise offers for individuals, as well as to hire more talent and gear up for more expansion.
-Founded in the UK, Drover opened France earlier this year.
-In theory, wherever cars are sold and used is game, and Drover’s growth to date seems to point to it being a strong candidate for driving ahead to new frontiers.
+Founded in the UK, Drover opened France earlier this year, but in theory, wherever cars are sold and used is game.
+Drover’s growth to date seems to point to it being a strong candidate for driving ahead to new frontiers.

-That’s because despite the huge drop in the economy in the last several months because of COVID-19, perhaps because of its flexible model (fitting for when you don’t know what is coming around the corner) Drover has seen business go up.
+That’s because despite the huge drop in the economy in the last several months because of COVID-19, perhaps because of its flexible model — fitting for when you don’t know what is coming around the corner — Drover has seen business go up.

 “May and June have been our best two months on record for us since launching three years ago,” said Leuschner, who added that it is continuing to see an acceleration in the business, doubling in revenues year on year.
 “Every month should be the best month when you’re a growing startup, but we’ve seen acceleration even beyond that.”

-Car ownership is going through an interesting phase at the moment.
 It was not that long ago when many people believed that the Ubers of the world, combined with other innovations in transportation like autonomous driving, improved public and communal transport models, on-demand rentals and new vehicles like electric bikes and scooters, would all combine to make it easier for individuals to forego traditional private car ownership altogether — the idea being that collectively, they would provide an economical, convenient and eco-friendly enough mix to make buying and maintaining a car obsolete.

 That idea might still have some mileage longer term (excuse the pun!), but current events have thrown it for a loop: the COVID-19 pandemic has meant that people are staying at home a lot more, and when they do go out, many are proactively eschewing transportation forms that involve sharing space or touching surfaces that others have touched.